gonzoblue/sdfdbot/README.md

 # sdfdbot

-This is a bot to dump the current call log from the SDFD website and parse the calls.
+This is a bot to dump the current call log from PulsePoint (originally the SDFD incident page) and parse the calls.
-It can then send alerts based on the call type and type or number of units assigned.
+Any new call it will tweet about, and any call "special" enough will get an email sent.

 This is not official or affiliated with SDFD in any way.